-Project Summary: Please provide a detailed and structured lay abstract.
+- Project Summary: Please provide a detailed and structured lay abstract.
 The language used should be understandable and not scientific.
 If scientific terms are used, they must be explained.
-Please detail the following (500 words max):

-- Briefly outline the background of your research proposal i.e. how and why your research came about, context; - Describe the specific problem, issue, or question that you are asking in your research proposal and describe how you are addressing it (including the variables being measured and why you have chosen these specific variables); - Outline who will take part in your research, how you intend to recruit them into your study, and what they will be expected to do if they take part. - Patient Involvement Plan: The patient involvement plan should detail how patients will be involved in the research project.
+Please detail the following (450 words max): - Briefly outline the background of your research proposal i.e. how and why your research came about, context. - Describe the specific problem, issue, or question that you are asking in your research proposal and describe how you are addressing it (including the variables being measured and why you have chosen these specific variables). - Outline who will take part in your research, how you intend to recruit them into your study, and what they will be expected to do if they take part. - Detail how the proposed research is relevant and important to people affected by cancer.

+Patient Involvement Plan: The patient involvement plan should detail how patients will be involved in the research project.
 It should be well thought out, as detailed as possible, and given as much consideration as the scientific sections in the form.
 Vague plans are to be avoided.
 The patient involvement plan should.
-When completing this section, please carefully consider the following questions: (350 words max) - What key patients and stakeholders will be involved and from where will they be identified/recruited? - At what stage will patients be involved in your research project?
-E.g. planning, design, implementation, management, evaluation, dissemination. - What is the overall goal of involving patients? - How exactly will you involve patients?
-Give as detailed information as possible, for example numbers of patients involved and how they will be recruited, what exactly will be required from them etc. - What supports will be in place of patients involved?
+When completing this section, please carefully consider the following questions: (450 words max)

+- What is the overall goal of involving patients? - What key patients and stakeholders will be involved and from where will they be identified/recruited? - At what stage will patients be involved in your research project?
+E.g. planning, design, implementation, management, evaluation, dissemination. - How exactly will you involve patients?
+Give as detailed information as possible, for example numbers of patients involved and how they will be recruited, what exactly will be required from them etc. Please ensure you are clear about the logistics of the involvement activities here. - Articulate the challenges that might arise from involving patients in your research and how any issues will be prevented. - What supports will be in place for the patients involved?